Saxo Bank vs FXCM Comparison

 Does Saxo Bank offer MetaTrader?
 Does FXCM offer MetaTrader?

 For MetaTrader Saxo Bank provides neither of these, while FXCM provides MetaTrader 4 (MT4).
 If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers..
 Neither have MetaTrader 5 (MT5)

 How do Saxo Bank and FXCM differ in terms of minimum deposit?
 What about average spreads and funding options?

 Saxo Bank requires a minimum deposit of €2,000, while FXCM requires a minimum deposit of Starts from $50.
-From our testing we found Saxo Bank offers spreads of 0.9 (September 2022), while FXCM offers spreads of 1.38 (Q2 2022).
-Saxo Bank supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit) for popular funding options, where FXCM supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw)., neither have PayPal (Deposit/Withdraw)
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that Saxo Bank supports Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit) for funding and deposit methods, whereas FXCM supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, Saxo Bank or FXCM?
+Which broker offers more tradeable asset classes, Saxo Bank or FXCM?